-The world of 9 is populated by a visually intriguing cast of characters that first-time feature director Shawn Acker calls “stitchpunks.”
+The world of 9 is populated by a visually intriguing cast of characters that first-time feature director Shane Acker calls “stitchpunks.”
 They’re animated cloth dolls, less than a foot high, running around in human-sized post-apocalyptic ruins where they are apparently the sole survivors — unless you count the predatory contraptions that hunt them — of a catastrophe that has wiped out humanity.

 Acker created his stitchpunks for a student film, an 11-minute short also called “9”, that became the basis for the feature film.
 With their camera-like iris-lens eyes, articulated mechanical hands and sewn rag-doll bodies, the stitchpunks look like stop-motion puppets, though they’re actually computer-animated.

 It’s not surprising that Acker’s evocative short film caught the attention of Tim Burton, whose own creations include the stop-motion rag doll Sally and her semi-mechanical creator in The Nightmare Before Christmas.
 Burton is one of the producers of Acker’s feature debut, making 9 the second recent dystopian sci-fi fantasy — after last month’s District 9 — directed by a first-time feature filmmaker reworking his own short film and produced by a major Hollywood director–producer.

 Beyond the titular number, though (also shared with the coming film Nine, a musical, believe it or not, inspired by Fellini’s 8½), that’s where the similarities end.
 Where District 9 combines pseudo-documentary realism with scathing dark satire, 9 offers dreamlike fantasy.
 District 9 offers a sharply provocative take on social indifference, bureaucratic incompetence and corruption; 9 manages only a vague mishmash of anti-religious/authoritarian and anti-science stereotypes, muddled with heroic questioning and hazy mysticism.